Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: i theory with Hatano-Nelson-type matrix

 As described in Sec.~\ref{intro}, we classify the $K$ matrices of i$BF$ theories into two types.
 The first type consists of symmetric $K$ matrices, where $C = B^\mt$ in Eq.~(\ref{kmatrix}).
 In this case, the analysis of Toeplitz braiding parallels that in iCS theories~\cite{li2024}, except that the particle–particle braiding discussed in Ref.~\cite{li2024} is now reinterpreted as particle–loop braiding in the $BF$ framework.
 When $K$ is asymmetric, however, the particle–loop braiding phase is no longer invariant under exchanging the $w$ coordinates of the particle and the loop, because $K^{-1}$ is also asymmetric.
-As we will show, the presence of boundary zero singular modes (ZSMs) leads to nonlocal braiding along the $w$ direction.
-In particular, the braiding between a particle and a loop located at opposite $w$ boundaries is encoded in the ZSMs.
+As we will show, the presence of ZSMs leads to nonlocal braiding along the $w$ direction.
+All detailed relations are summarized in Fig.~\ref{particleloopbraiding}.